SQream/scailium_docs/getting_started/preparing_your_machine_to_install_sqream.rst

    * SUDO permissions for installation and configuration purposes.

-   * A SQreamDB license - Contact `SQreamDB Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_ for your license key.
+   * A SCAILIUM license - Contact `SCAILIUM Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_ for your license key.
 For more information, see the following:

 * :ref:`pre-installation_configurations`